SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Introduction

 Our experiments show that SMSP consistently improves the performance of all evaluated MLLMs on illusion images.
 For example, it boosts the accuracy of Qwen3-VL-8B-Instruct from $13.0\%$ to $84.0\%$.
 The improvements remain consistent across different background types and hidden character scales, demonstrating its effectiveness.
-Meanwhile, further experiments show that SMSP preserves model's original performance on OOD tasks, indicating its compatibility.

 Beyond the illusion task, our findings suggest that part of the MLLM's vulnerability may stem from a perceptual misalignment between the model and humans, rather than its insufficient knowledge or model capacity.
 The effectiveness of SMSP further demonstrates that such misalignment can be mitigated through perception-level adjustments prior to inference, without retraining or modifying model parameters.